Chromium in diet

 Diet - chromium

 The best source of chromium is brewer's yeast.
 However, many people do not use brewer's yeast because it causes bloating (abdominal distention) and nausea.
 Meat and whole grain products are relatively good sources.
+Some fruits, vegetables, and spices are also relatively good sources.

 Other good sources of chromium include the following: